jmcgill/formation/DESIGNDOC.md

 Terraform is an increasingly popular and robust way to manage infrastructure as code, allowing for changes to infrastructure to be version controlled and peer reviewed.

-While it makes sense for new projects to use Terraform, importing existing AWS infrastructure currently requires manually writing out the
+While it makes sense for new projects to use Terraform, importing existing AWS infrastructure currently requires manually writing out a definition for each resource that already exists, and then manually running the `terraform import` command to import that resource.

 Formation is designed to make importing resources from any cloud into Terraform simple.
-By building on top of the existing Terraform providers, Formation is able to guarantee that it can import all properties supported by Terraform, and can serialize tfstate files with guaranteed compatibility.
+By building on top of the existing Terraform providers, Formation is able to guarantee that it can import all properties supported by Terraform, and can serialize compatible tfstate files.

 ## Related Projects

-Terraforming (https://github.com/dtan4/terraforming) is a Ruby CLI which uses the AWS Ruby Library to read the details of assets stored in AWS and populate template files
+Terraforming (https://github.com/dtan4/terraforming) is a Ruby CLI which uses the AWS Ruby Library to read the details of assets stored in AWS and populate template files.

 It supports a small subset of AWS resources, and is missing many properties from basic objects (e.g. tags or cors_headers for S3 buckets).
 Adding these properties requires effectively replicating much of the work that has already gone into reading AWS resources in Terraform.